1. About this guidance

 Jailbreaking (or rooting) is the act of exploiting a vulnerability in the operating system to disable various security restrictions, typically to allow unofficial modifications or applications to be used.
 This is equivalent to what malware often tries to achieve.

-GFE and GD have a compliance management feature which can be configured to attempt to detect when a device has been jailbroken or rooted and can optionally take remedial action, such as wiping the device.
-Limitations of current technology mean that this ‘device status’ check is not sufficient to verify ‘known good’; malware can easily subvert such a check.
+Compliance management can be configured to report when it detects that a device has been jailbroken or rooted such as wiping the Good container(s).
+It can optionally be configured to prevent further access to Good-enabled applications or remove them from the device.
+Limitations of current technology mean that this ‘device status’ check is not sufficient to verify absence of malware; malware could subvert such a check.

 4.6 Document import and export

-While an enterprise may be more concerned with preventing documents being exported from these applications, imported documents could contain malicious content that attempts to extract sensitive information from the GFE client or a GD-secured application.
-If it is transferred from the application onto other enterprise infrastructure, such as a file store, the malicious content may not be scanned and could attack the enterprise network.
+While an organisation may be more concerned with preventing documents being exported from these applications, it is important to remember that imported documents could contain malicious content.
+If they are transferred from the application to other corporate infrastructure, such as a file store, the malicious content may not be scanned and could attack the corporate network.

-Recommendation: If document importing is permitted, ensure that imported documents are not able to circumvent existing protective monitoring solutions.
-The recommended network architecture is designed to limit the impact of such attacks on the enterprise infrastructure.
+Recommendation: If arbitrary document importing is permitted, ensure that imported documents are not able to circumvent existing protective monitoring solutions.
+The recommended network architecture is designed to limit the impact of such attacks on the corporate infrastructure.

 4.7 Temporary Unlock Code (TUC)

-GFE and GD-secured applications can be unlocked via a temporary unlock code, which is generated during application provisioning and stored within the GMC or GC database.
-This unlock code is used to unlock the GFE/GD application in the event of a forgotten passphrase and should be protected to the same degree as the user passphrase.
-If an enterprise is planning on allowing the temporary unlock code to be provided remotely by a help desk, callers must be manually authenticated prior to providing the key.
+Good-enabled applications can be unlocked via a temporary unlock code, which is generated during application provisioning and stored in the GMC or GC database.
+This unlock code is used to unlock the application in the event of a forgotten passphrase and should be protected to the same degree as the user passphrase.
+If an organisation is planning on allowing the temporary unlock code to be provided remotely by a help desk, callers must be manually authenticated prior to providing the key.

 4.8 GFE application sandboxing